 • Demonstrate support for the philosophy of the Grove City College Student Life & Learning office, the programs of Residence Life, and the Grove City College regulations and ordinances directing community behavior and personal lifestyle.

-• Maintain a daily visible presence in assigned residence hall.
+• Maintain a daily visible presence in assigned residence hall and invest in the lives of the individual residents, fraternities and housing groups located in it.

 • Engage fully as a member of the Residence Life and Student Life & Learning teams.